-From lean tools to lean management by Jim Womack:
+From lean tools to lean management [the broken link was removed] by Jim Womack:

 Teach all managers to ask questions about their value streams (rather than giving answers and orders from higher levels).
 Turn these questions into experiments using Plan-Do-Check-Act.